Saad-Azi/AI-powered-resume-screening-with-UI/README.md

 - If you face issues with Docker or have any other problems, make sure Docker is installed and running on your machine.
 - The backend is developed via FastAPI and will be accessible at `http://localhost:800/docs`.
 - The frontend communicates with the backend at `http://localhost:5173`, so ensure the backend is running before interacting with the UI.

-This `README.md` file includes instructions on how to set up both the frontend and backend components, as well as details on how the project is structured.
-Let me know if you'd like any adjustments!